theratioproject/simple/README.md

 ./simple
 ```
 ##### Got an error ?
 Was there an error stating **simple.so** couldn't be found ?.
-Use this command everytime once you're in the folder via the console.
+Use this command every time once you're in the folder via the console.
 ```sh
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./
 ```